 How People Use the A1C Test

 People with diabetes regularly monitor their blood glucose, to ensure that it stays within safe levels.
-In addition to day-by-day testing, the A1C test is performed at least twice a year in order to check average blood glucose control for the previous three or four months.
+In addition to day-by-day testing, the A1C test is performed at least twice a year in order to check average blood glucose control for the previous three months.
 Since a person's blood sugar may be higher on some days than on others, a doctor may not want to adjust the dose of insulin or other diabetes medicines unless the A1C test demonstrates a longer trend.

 Confirm the results seen in daily or other regular blood sugar monitoring